BenchLabs/bench-technology-handbook/how-we-set-salaries.md

 ### How we determine market value

-The first step in determining market value is clearly defining the roles within your organization and the competencies for each role.
-Our Technology department uses numbered levels to separate roles on our teams.
-As an example, we go from Engineer 1 to Engineer 6 and each comes with its own clear competencies.
+The first step in determining market value is clearly defining the titles within your organization and the skill level required for each title.
+As an example, engineers at Bench can progress from Engineer 1 to Engineer 6.
+Each step comes with clear expectations of the level of skill a given title requires for each component of the role.

-Once the competencies were clearly defined, we compared them to the two salary databases that we purchase annually: Radford and HR Tech.
+Once the skill levels were clearly defined, we compared them to the two salary databases that we purchase annually.
 Salary databases like these collect data from thousands of companies each year.
 For each job title, they provide the median and mean salaries at the 50th, 75th, and 90th percentile.
-The basic idea is that you find matches in their database for the roles in your organization, and then use their data to set a competitive salary midpoint—in our case, at the 75th percentile for the North American market.
+The basic idea is that you find matches in their database for the roles in your organization, and then use their data to set a competitive salary midpoint—in our case, at the 75th percentile.

 Salary databases are useful tools for creating a competitive salary program, but they need to be taken with a grain of salt.
 Job titles are non-standard, and often company-size-dependent.
 For example, a CTO at a 5-person startup is a very different job from a CTO with a 1,000-person technology team.
 We've learned that it's rare to find a perfect match to a job title in the database, so the trick is to find those that are closest, and then use a combination of other sources–like job postings and exit interviews–to set the salary midpoint.